 Careers and employability

-They can help you make the right decisions on your future career path before you come to college, whilst you are on your programme and when you are ready to leave us.
-Whether it’s dreams of progressing into work, or higher education, Hereford College of Arts are fully qualified to provide support for individuals from a range of backgrounds into successful future opportunities.
+Our dedicated careers team can help you make the right decisions on your future career path before you come to college, whilst you are on your programme and when you are ready to leave us.

-Hereford College of Arts is committed to supporting the progression of our students into a wide range of successful destinations after they complete their programme of study; this includes employment, further or higher education, or training.
+We are committed to supporting the progression of our students into a wide range of successful destinations after they complete their programme of study; this includes employment, further or higher education, or training.

-We are dedicated to achieving the 8 Gatsby Benchmarks as outlined by the Department for Education and we are working in collaboration with the Careers Enterprise Company to ensure a high quality careers education programme for our students.
+We are dedicated to achieving the eight Gatsby Benchmarks as outlined by the Department for Education and we are working in collaboration with the Careers Enterprise Company to ensure a high quality careers education programme for our students.

 The careers programme below shows what careers related education a student at Hereford College of Arts can expect to access as part of their programme.
 Study Programmes also include maths and English if the student has not yet achieved a Grade 4/C at GCSE level, and this is an essential element of the programme – employers continue to report that young employees are lacking skills in these key areas and adults who do not hold these qualifications find seeking work more difficult.